Windows81/RBXL-Version-Forensics/README.md

 ... and so many more.

-New properties get added to `Workspace` and other classes every version.
+New properties get added to `Workspace` and other classes every couple of versions.

 Even if you modify an older `rbxl` file, the new properties will also be added once you save again.

 My program collects the class names and their respective properties and estimates based on which ones saved with your file.

-The `./deserializer` module contains scripts heavily modified from [the `rbx_binary` crate](https://github.com/rojo-rbx/rbx-dom/tree/master/rbx_binary).
+The [`./src/deserializer`](./src/deserializer/) directory contains scripts heavily modified from [the `rbx_binary` crate](https://github.com/rojo-rbx/rbx-dom/tree/master/rbx_binary).
 The main difference is that it only takes property names (and not their values).
 Much faster.

 ---

-### For `./src/const.rs`
+### What props are checked?

+You can consult the [`./src/constants.rs`](./src/constants.rs) file.

 Go to a page such as https://robloxapi.github.io/ref/class/ChatInputBarConfiguration.html and run the following JavaScript code in your devtools console, replacing the literal `{{}}` with a list of :